gzpan/Translation-on-Tars-Documents/tars_cpp_develop_specification.md

 ## 1.5.
 Variable naming rules

-For the definition of various variables, there is one thing in common, that is, you should use meaningful English words or English word abbreviations, do not use simple meaningless strings, try not to use Arabic numerals, and should not use Chinese Pinyin.
-Initials.
+For the definition of various variables, there is one thing in common, that is, you should use meaningful English words or English word abbreviations, do not use simple meaningless strings, try not to use Arabic numerals, and should not use the initial of Chinese Pinyin.

 Names like this are not recommended: Value1, Value2, Value3, Value4....

-The general rule is: lowercase letters begin with the first letter of each word in the back, usually a noun. (if there is only one word, lowercase)
+The general rule is: lowercase letters begin, followed by each word whose first letter is uppercase, usually a noun. (if there is only one word, lowercase)

 userNo (mobile number), station (province), destNo (destination number), srcNo (source number), etc.